altomator/images2iiif/README.md

 HTTPCACHE_STORAGE = 'scrapy_splash.SplashAwareFSCacheStorage'
 ```

-Copy the Python spider into myproject/spiders (give a name to the spider, e.g. 'pcw' and  set the top level URL):
+Copy the Python spider into myproject/spiders (give a name to the spider, e.g. 'pagescrap' and set the top level URL to be scraped):
 ```
 class pcwspider(scrapy.Spider):
   name = 'pagescrap'